gemesa/phantom-pass/docs/src/9-ptrace-deny-asm.md

 # `ptrace` deny (inline asm)

-An LLVM pass that inserts an inline asm instruction sequence equivalen to a `ptrace(PT_DENY_ATTACH, 0, 0, 0);` call (which tells the kernel to not allow any debugger to attach to this process) into either all functions (`-passes="ptrace-deny"`) or only the specified ones (`-passes="ptrace-deny<main>"`).
+An LLVM pass that inserts an inline asm instruction sequence equivalent to a `ptrace(PT_DENY_ATTACH, 0, 0, 0);` call (which tells the kernel to not allow any debugger to attach to this process) into either all functions (`-passes="ptrace-deny"`) or only the specified ones (`-passes="ptrace-deny<main>"`).
 Refer to the [`ptrace` documentation](https://developer.apple.com/library/archive/documentation/System/Conceptual/ManPages_iPhoneOS/man2/ptrace.2.html) for more information.

 Known limitations:
 - increased code size (negligible)